chanstev/oci-multicloud-demo/README.md

 # Oracle Database@Azure: Demo of Bicep with OCI CLI

-This repository provides an example of how to provision Oracle Database on Azure by combining Bicep and OCI CLI.
+Example of how to provision Oracle Database@Azure by combining Bicep and OCI CLI.

 ## Autonomous Database (ADB-S)